samaita/blog/content/posts/audit-test-data-and-penalty.md

 Cimareme      → ?
 ```

 That changed how I looked at the problem.

-Candidate A was not invalid.
-It was a valid location hierarchy, but it explained less of the address.
+Candidate A was not invalid; it was a valid location hierarchy that explained less of the address.

 My ranking logic rewarded evidence that supported a candidate, but it did not sufficiently consider relevant evidence that the candidate left unexplained.